Tips for using binoculars for birdwatching

 3) Get focus

-Just like cameras, you always need to focus your birding binoculars to get the image sharp and clear.
+Just like cameras, you always need to focus to get the image sharp and clear.

 First use the binocular's central focusing knob to focus both barrels at the same time.
 Focus knob is usually placed in the center of the binoculars between the two barrels.
 Look at something stationary in the middle distance and move the wheel to bring the object into focus.
 Note that the focus is not everlasting - Even the smallest movement can put an object out of focus, so you will need to keep adjusting the focus as you move your eyes from one object to another.

 Adjust diopter: diopter ring is usually placed on the right-hand eye piece.
 It is used to compensate for the differences between your eyes.
 To adjust the diopter, put a lens cover over the right barrel.
 Keep both eyes open and adjust the focus knob till you get the clear and sharp image.
 Next, put the cap on the left barrel and, keeping both eyes open, use the diopter ring to bring your view into sharp focus.
 It needs adjustment only once.

 You may soon get fatigued and your muscle gets sore when using binoculars and looking up for long periods.
 Finding and using a comfortable yet stable posture when holding binoculars is really important to help with this.

 Some people hold binoculars with only their thumbs underneath the barrels.
 This posture gives little support as as the thumbs act as fulcrums for the binoculars to teeter on.
 A more solid posture is to cock your wrists so that the binocular barrels rest on the heels of both the thumbs and palms, which create a stable platform to support your binoculars.

 When looking straight up, stand with your elbows fully extended; while when looking ahead, you may find it comfortable to tuck the elbows in slightly to the body.